Animal Ark

 Animal Ark is a children's book series written by a collection of authors under the direction of Ben M. Baglio using the pseudonym Lucy Daniels starting in 1994.
-They have now been published in the USA under the name Ben M. Baglio as a pseudonym for the authors who write the books.
+They have now been published in the US under the name Ben M. Baglio as a pseudonym for the authors who write the books.
 Each author is named with a 'Special Thanks' on the copyright page.
 The age the books are aimed at is usually agreed as 8 plus.

 Plot

 The general plot of each book features Mandy Hope, the daughter of the local veterinarian, finding animals in trouble and trying to help them with the assistance of her best friend James, and other people in the village.
 Animal Ark is the name of the vet surgery.

 The Animal Ark books have been adapted for a television series, and a magazine, Animal Ark, has been published to accompany the books.
 The magazine helps to support the Jean Byrd Animal Rescue and Education Centre near Shamwari, South Africa, through the Born Free Foundation.